arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Because of the [Pareto Paradox](/zettelkasten/pareto-paradox), influencing many small decisions has important implications because there are many opportunities there.

+#### E9.
+The Principle of Continuous Economic Trade-offs: Economic choices must be made continuously.

+Few, big, predictable trade-offs at the start of development process don't work in product development as they work in manufacturing.
+In product development, you continuously receive new information from the market, design process, customers preference, or engineering.
+Instead, you make many small trade-offs, at random time, throughout your development process.
+Following the [Principle E1](#e1-the-principle-of-quantified-overall-economics-select-actions-based-on-quantified-overall-economic-impact) is more important than following the original plan.

 ### Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.